Taiwan Province: Republic of China

 The ROC government immediately established the Taiwan Provincial Government under first Chief Executive and government-general Chen Yi in September 1945.
-Chen was extremely unpopular and his rule led to an uprising – the February 28 Incident of 1947.
+Chen was extremely unpopular and his rule led to an uprising: the February 28 Incident of 1947.
 Chen was recalled in May 1947 and the government-general position was abolished.

-When the Republic of China government was relocated to Taipei in 1949 as a result of the Kuomintang's (KMT) defeat by the Chinese Communist Party forces in the Chinese Civil War, the provincial administration remained in place under the claim that the ROC was still the government of all of China even though the opposition argued that it overlapped inefficiently with the national government.
+In 1949, Chinese Communist Party forces defeated the Kuomintang (KMT) in the Chinese Civil War, and the Republic of China government moved to Taipei.
+The provincial administration remained in place under the claim that the ROC was still the government of all of China even though the opposition argued that it overlapped inefficiently with the national government.

 The seat of the provincial government was moved from Taipei to Zhongxing New Village in 1956.
 Historically, Taiwan Province covers the entire island of Taiwan and all its associated islands.
 The city of Taipei was split off to become a province-level special municipality in 1967, and the city of Kaohsiung was split off in 1979 to become another special municipality.
 In December 2010, Kaohsiung County left the province and merged with the original Kaohsiung City to become an expanded Kaohsiung City, Taipei County became the special municipality named New Taipei City.
 The cities and counties of Taichung and Tainan were also merged, respectively, and elevated to special municipality.
 On 25 December 2014, Taoyuan County was upgraded into a special municipality and split off from Taiwan Province.

 Until 1992, the governor of Taiwan province was appointed by the ROC central government.
 The office was often a stepping stone to higher office.

 In 1992, the post of the governor of the province was opened to election.
 The then-opposition Democratic Progressive Party (DPP) agreed to retain the province with an elected governor in the hopes of creating a "Yeltsin effect" in which a popular local leader could overwhelm the national government.
 These hopes proved unfulfilled as then-Kuomintang member James Soong was elected governor of Taiwan province, defeating the DPP candidate Chen Ding-nan.

 In 1997, as the result of an agreement between the KMT and the DPP, the powers of the provincial government were curtailed by constitutional amendments.
 The post of provincial governor was abolished.
 In addition, the provincial council was also replaced by the Taiwan Provincial Consultative Council.
 Although the stated purpose was administrative efficiency, Soong and his supporters claim that it was actually intended to impede James Soong's political life, though it did not have this effect.

 The provincial administration was downscaled in 1998, most of its power handed to the central government.
 The counties and provincial cities under the province became the primary administrative divisions of the country.